The Next Civil War: Synopsis

 The book begins by summarizing the deep political polarization in the United States which the author argues has gripped the US, and his predictions where this polarization might lead.
-Referring to the presence of armed militiass at state capitols during the COVID lockdowns, as well as the January 6th insurrection—with its deputization of troops in Washington, D.C., right-wing attacks on law enforcement and elected officials, and the disruption of the peaceful transition of power—Marche writes that if you had read about those occurrences in another country, "you would think a civil war had already begun."
+Referring to the presence of armed militias at state capitols during the COVID lockdowns, as well as the January 6th insurrection—with its deputization of troops in Washington, D.C., right-wing attacks on law enforcement and elected officials, and the disruption of the peaceful transition of power—Marche writes that if you had read about those occurrences in another country, "you would think a civil war had already begun."
 He asserts that conditions exist for a political crisis to commence in the US, in fact, he believes "the crisis has already arrived.
 Only the inciting incidents are pending."

 To that end, he imagines five possible civil conflict scenarios, each initiated by a triggering event:

 a violent confrontation between the federal government and a posse of far-right militias, the assassination of a Democratic president, the destruction of New York City in a super hurricane, the detonation of a dirty bomb in Washington DC, and the relatively peaceful secession of states that have realized their cultural and political differences outweigh their shared history.

 He then uses his skills as a novelist to narrate how each subsequent story might unfold.

 Marche traces the potential for civil strife in the US all the way back to the country's founding.
 He claims that America's toleration of partisan differences contains an inherent vulnerability which has always been lurking: